 There are ways to prevent issues with independent contracts which can save your business a great deal of time and money.
 When a lawsuit cannot be avoided, you need highly experienced lawyers at your side to protect your business interests.

-The experienced employment litigation attorneys at the Katz Law Group are here to protect your business's rights.
+At the Katz Law Group, we are here to protect your business's rights.
 Contact us today for a consultation.